victronenergy/localsettings/README.md

 Notes:
 * The unique-id must be an alphanumerical string (underscores allowed).
-* If the preferred device instance number is not available, the next available number that is greater than the requested number will be returned.
+* If the preferred device instance number is not available, the next available number that is greater than the preferred number will be returned.
-* Actual deviceinstance allocations are stored in `/Settings/DeviceInstances /{class}/{unique-id}/DeviceInstance`.
+* Actual deviceinstance allocations are stored in `/Settings/VrmDeviceInstances /{class}/{unique-id}/DeviceInstance`.

 ## Usage examples and libraries